Skip to main content

 Overview

-Context is built on a code-execution paradigm.
-Instead of rigid “tool calling” schemas, the runtime can plan and execute tool interactions using typed MCP metadata, then settle economics according to the active mode (Query or Execute).
+Context is built around a managed runtime.
+The server discovers relevant tools, executes retrieval against the marketplace, and settles economics according to the active mode (Query or Execute).
 The architecture consists of five layers:

 The Marketplace (Supply)